-Welcome from Simon McKerrell, Chair of the BFE
+Welcome from Byron Dueck, Chair of the BFE

 If you would like to keep in touch with BFE news, activities and events please join our email list and follow our social media site.
 Membership is open to anyone interested in the study of music and dance from all parts of the world.
 If you are interested in becoming a BFE member please click here for information about the benefits of membership.
 Thanks for visiting our website and please contact us if you would like to know more.

 We are delighted to announce the winner and commendation for the 2022 BFE Early Career Prize.
 This prize is awarded biennially for a distinguished article written by a BFE member who is in the early stages of their career.

 Deadline for Expressions of Interest: Friday 11 March 2022

 The British Forum for Ethnomusicology seeks a part-time Membership Administrator.

 The British Forum for Ethnomusicology seeks to hire an Editorial Assistant for its journal Ethnomusicology Forum.
 The Editorial Assistant is a crucial member of the EF editorial team who works alongside the journal Co-Editors and the Taylor & Francis production team.

 We offer hearty congratulations to BFE member Liselotte Sels, whose new mongraph on Turkish folk music has just been published!

 We offer huge congratulations to BFE Member Ross Cole, whose new monograph has just been published!

 We are inviting all members of the BFE to vote on the list of proposed sub-topics below, which will form the basis of the conference’s Call for Papers.
 We invite you to indicate up to four preferred options from this list: